Youded-byte/lunar-client-qt/README.md

 and https://github.com/Youded-byte/youded-lunar-client-agents.
 If you're familiar with java bytecode feel free to write your own!

+## Weave Mods
+You are able to use Weave Mods using this launcher.
+Weave comes bundled in the launcher and you can enable it in the settings.
+Mod management can be done inside of the launcher.
+The source code can be found here https://github.com/Weave-MC/Weave-Loader.
+If you want to use a custom/newer version of Weave, disable the included Weave inside the launcher.

 ## Useful command line options
 A useful feature of this launcher is the ability to with the click of a button immediately get into lunar client without the hassle of being faced with a launcher interface at every launch.
 Launch Lunar Client Qt with the --nogui argument and you will be launched into lunar client using the